hamtsu/japanesememory/README.md

 # Japanese Memory (name subject to change)

-Japanese Memory is a directory with various useful tools to for learning the language.
+Japanese Memory is a directory with various useful tools for learning the language.

 ## Contributing